02 Feb 24

 Peerless cook Eugenie (Juliette Binoche) has worked for the famous gourmet Dodin (Benoît Magimel) for the last 20 years.
 Bonding over a passion for gastronomy and mutual admiration, their relationship develops into romance and gives rise to delicious dishes that impress even the world's most illustrious chefs.
 But Eugenie is fond of her freedom and has never wanted to marry Dodin.
 So, he decides to do something he has never done before: cook for her.

 FEELS. returns with another short film night for filmmakers and film lovers, this time with shorts exploring love in all its capacities.
 Come and cosy up with us at The Ritzy.

-FEELS.
-Is back with another short film night, but this time it's a Valentines Special - for all the lovers.
+Bring a date or a mate, and join FEELS. with a collection of short films that explore love's many facets this Valentine's Day.
 We have a host of short films exploring love in all its capacities - love exists beyond romance and is truly everywhere if you look hard enough.
-It lives between friends, family, faith - within us.
-And then with love comes loss, compromise and of course, what is love without a dating disaster?
+It lives between friends, family, faith and within us.

 Doors open at 6:15 with a prompt start at 6:30pm - There are no ads or trailers so please do not be late.
 The love continues Upstairs at Ritzy with an after party, expect music, drinks and good vibes.

 OUT is our strand celebrating and elevating the best of LGBTQ+ cinema, and this edition is a love letter to Andrew Haigh's All of Us Strangers (now showing!) as we look back on 2011 romantic drama Weekend.

 On a Friday night after a drunken house party with his straight mates, Russell heads out to a gay club, alone and on the pull.

 Just before closing time he picks up Glen.
 It is a brief encounter that will resonate throughout their lives.